Battle of Nuwakot: Battle

 In September 1744, Kulananda Dhakal, an astrologer was ordered by the king to find the auspicious hour to go to war with Nuwakot.
 Before going to war, Prithivi Narayan Shah, tasked trusted noble Bhardars and commanders to manage the state affairs.
 The same month, the Gorkha Kingdom with advisers, king, and 1,300 soldiers went to invade Nuwakot.
 Shah had desired to invade Nuwakot in the wet season because the opponent would not except any attack during the season.
 The Gurkha troops disguise themselves as farmers to make the impending battle a secret, and they get to the shores of the Trishuli River.
 Upon getting to Khimchet, the troops faked making a canal from the river to a field, and the opponent did not understand the motive of these farmers.
 The army led by Shah arrived from Borlang, Charange, Tambai, to Khimchet in the fourth day, and they waited at Khimchet for the auspicious day to attack.
-For the time being, king wrote a letter to commander Jayant Rana to join Gorkha, mentioning his ex-relations, however, he declined to join his side, adding "I am yours, but I have already eaten the salt of Jaya Prakash.
+For the time being, king Prithivi Narayan Shah wrote a letter to commander Jayanta Rana Magar to join Gorkha, mentioning his ex-relations, however, he declined to join his side, adding "I am yours, but I have already eaten the salt of Jaya Prakash.
 Now I would die for him".

 Prithivi Narayan Shah assigned a Jaisi Brahmin, Kalu Adhikari, to perform a Tantric ritual which included burying a nail to opponent's soil believing that they could win the battle.
 Adhikari arrived at Nuwakot by pretending that he had left Gorkhas and came there to seek asylum, and he was granted a shelter.
 Later, he buried a nail at Mahamandal during the auspicious time, then Adhikari went back to Gorkha, who were impressed by this.
-The enemies became aware of an incoming attack, Jayant Rana, assigned his son Shankha Mani Rana to defend Mahamandal and Nuwakot, and he goes to Kantipur to get more soldiers.
-At the same time, Shah was trying to find where to launch an attack, not to repeat the past mistake, by crossing Trishuli River Bridge.
+The enemies became aware of an incoming attack, Jayanta Rana Magar, assigned his son Shankha Mani Rana Magar to defend Mahamandal and Nuwakot, and he went to Kantipur to get more soldiers.
+At the same time, Prithivi Narayan Shah was trying to find where to launch an attack, not to repeat the past mistake, by crossing Trishuli River Bridge.
 He found Shubha Ghat to attack from as it was easier to go up to the hill to reach Mahamandal and it couldn't bee seen by much people from Nuwakot.
 Jaluwa Manjhi, concurred with Gorkhas to ferry them across the river.